Abaco-Systems/jetson-tx2-sample-filesystems/README.md

 # Using ezyflash.sh
 This script makes flashing these images a breeze.
 Connect you TX2 and put it into reset.

-Run the script and select the release then the filesystem image you want to flash.
+Run the script at root and select the release then the filesystem image you want to flash.

+`$ sudo ezyflash.sh`

 Possible images are shown in the screenshots below:

 ![Select Operation](abaco/select-operation.png)
 Select the operation.
 Script supports flashing and kernel build.
 If you build the kernel then this can be patched into the filesystem when you flash.